Lycurgus of Arcadia

-In Greek mythology, Lycurgus (/laɪˈkɜːrɡəs/; Λυκοῦργος Lykoûrgos /grc/), also Lykurgos or Lykourgos, was a king of Tegea in Arcadia.
+In Greek mythology, Lycurgus (Λυκοῦργος), also Lykurgos, was a king of Tegea in Arcadia.

 Family

 Lycurgus was the son of Aleus, the previous ruler of Tegea, and Neaera, daughter of Pereus, and thus, brother to the Argonauts Amphidamas, Cepheus, Auge and Alcidice.
 He married either Cleophyle, Eurynome or Antinoe and fathered these sons: Ancaeus, Epochus, Amphidamas, and Iasius.

 Mythology

 Lycurgus was notorious for killing, by ambushing him, a warrior called Areithous.
 He attacked the man unexpectedly in a narrow passage where Areithous' famous club was useless.
 Lycurgus took Areithous' armor as spoils and wore it himself, but handed it over to Ereuthalion when he had grown old.
 In homer's Iliad Nestor recounts killing Ereuthalion in a battle between Pylos and Arcadia.
 According to scholia on the Argonautica, Ereuthalion was also vanquished by Lycurgus, who laid an ambush against him and overcame him in the ensuing battle.
 The Arcadians celebrated a feast known as Moleia in commemoration of this mythical event (mōlos being a word for "battle" according to the scholiast), and paid general honors to Lycurgus.